GodotSteam/GodotSteam/README.md

 	- Click the arrow and select Load to add the **godotsteam.gdnlib** file.
 	- Click the save icon in the Inspector.
 - Create a new scene in your game project.
-	- Add a Node node with a built-in GDScript as the script.
+	- Add a Node node with a GDScript as the script.
 	- Add the following code:
 	````
 	extends Node

-	onready var Steam = preload("godotsteam.gdns").new()
+	onready var Steam = preload("res://addons/godotsteam/godotsteam.gdns").new()

 	func _ready():
 		Steam.steamInit()